MarchandMD/MarchandMD.github.io/_posts/2022-12-09-How-to-Install-Configure-and-Use-Factories-with-FactoryBotRails.markdown

 ---
 layout: post
 published: true # switch to true when I'm ready to publish this
-# title:  "Great googly Moogly" # whatever you'd like it to be; if omitted will default to file name title
+title:  "How to install and configure factory_bot_rails" # whatever you'd like it to be; if omitted will default to file name title
 # date:   2021-08-24 16:54:42 -0600 # optional; can override filename date to re-order articles; but it must contain all those different parts; -0600 is MST
 # categories: # optional; I don't have any that I'm using right now
 # tags: YAML list or space-separated string